 For some people, the disease affects only the lungs.
-When the kidneys are affected, you may not notice any early warning signs.
-But blood and urine tests can detect the problem.
-Without treatment, kidney failure and anemia often occur.
+When the kidneys are affected, blood and urine tests can detect the problem.
+Without treatment, kidney or lung failure can occur.

 When to see a doctor

-This reaction can lead to inflamed, constricted blood vessels and harmful inflammatory tissue masses (granulomas).
+The condition can lead to inflamed, narrowed blood vessels and harmful inflammatory tissue masses (granulomas).
 Granulomas can destroy normal tissue, and narrowed blood vessels reduce the amount of blood and oxygen that reaches your body's tissues and organs.

 Granulomatosis with polyangiitis can occur at any age.
 It most often affects people between the ages of 40 and 65.

-Besides affecting your nose, throat and lungs, granulomatosis with polyangiitis may affect your skin, eyes, ears, kidneys, heart and other organs.
-Complications may include:
+Besides affecting your nose, sinuses, throat, lungs and kidneys, granulomatosis with polyangiitis can affect your skin, eyes, ears, heart and other organs.
+Complications might include: